Nev1111/nplat.github.io/_posts/2020-6-10-TB to excel.md

-Convert Macola TB to excel
+Convert trial balance report from a legacy system to excel

 ```python